Waste to Art

 Waste to Art is a community art exhibition and competition that showcases creative works made from reused & recyclable waste materials.
 This initiative invites schools, community groups and individuals to turn rubbish into an art form of their choice, from sculptures to clothing.

-The winning artworks from each five categories will be displayed at the Regional Competition in Dubbo in June 2014:
+The winning artworks from each four categories will then be displayed at the Regional Competition in Bathurst in July 2015

 High School 2D